spotlightpa/poor-richard/content/news/2023-06-27-SPLBALREJ.md

 Bonin is litigating a similar case in the same federal district as the NAACP case, and the cases are being jointly managed.
 He said an expert witness submitted an analysis for his case reaching a similar conclusion.

 It is unclear when a decision will come in the NAACP case, though the ACLU has said it hopes for a ruling this year.

+<em>Correction: A pervious version of this story misstated who the plaintiff was in the 2021 Lehigh County case.</em>

 <em>This article is a part of Every Voice, Every Vote, a collaborative project managed by The Lenfest Institute for Journalism.
 Lead support is provided by the William Penn Foundation with additional funding from The Lenfest Institute, Peter and Judy Leone, the John S. and James L. Knight Foundation, Harriet and Larry Weiss, and the Wyncote Foundation, among others.
 To learn more about the project and view a full list of supporters, visit </em><a href="https://everyvoice-everyvote.org"><em>everyvoice-everyvote.org</em></a><em>.
 Editorial content is created independently of the project’s donors.</em>